 We also recognize that our milling facilities offer revenue growth potential by expanding mill utilization during those portions of the year when the mill is not in use for cleaning and conditioning alfalfa seed.
-We do not anticipate that providing cleaning and conditioning services for third parties will ever represent a significant portion of our revenue, it does represent our highest margin business.
-Accordingly, we have the opportunity to increase revenue and profits by more aggressively pursuing milling services and copacking arrangements with farmers in the San Joaquin Valley.
+We do not anticipate that providing cleaning and conditioning services for third parties will ever represent a significant portion of our revenue however, we have the opportunity to increase revenue and profits by more aggressively pursuing milling services and co-packing arrangements with farmers in the San Joaquin Valley.